 1. Australian Shepherds

-Due to the heavy demand on breeders for Merle Australian Shepherds some breeders practice irresponsible practices such as breeding two Merle coated parents together to achieve more Merle puppies in the litter therefore increasing their profits.
+Due to the heavy demand on breeders for merle Australian Shepherds, some breeders practice irresponsible practices such as breeding two merle-coated parents together to achieve more Merle puppies in the litter, therefore increasing their profits.
 Breeding two merle-coated parents together can result in a puppy being born with two merle genes, which can result in the puppy developing blindness or deafness.
 This will happen to one in four of the puppies in the litter, statistically.

 The Corgi is a beautiful breed famous for being the favorite breed of the English Royal Family.
 Typically, the Corgi has a tan and white coat.
 However, Corgis can carry the merle gene, resulting in a merle coat.

 Merle Corgis are in very high demand, resulting in merle Corgi puppies being sold by breeders for a premium, sometimes reaching up to $1500 for a single puppy.

 3. Border Collies

 Dachshunds can come in a red or blue merle color pattern.
 Although the merle color is not common for Dachshunds, it is an acceptable color according to breed registries.
 Merle Dachshunds can come as either short or long hair.
 Because the merle gene is dominant over other color genes, breeding a merle parent with a non-merle parent will statically guarantee at least one puppy in a little of four or more will be born with a merle-patterned coat.

 5. Great Danes